oxbits/take_home_assignment/README.md

 - The requirements were clear enough to interpret this implementation.

-- Time estimate of 1.5 hours per each: understanding, designing, coding, testing

 - I started the project working on an auth model, but quickly decided not to implement auth do to time contraints.
 If I had more time I would implement auth.

 - With more time I would work on scaling the app better for huge numbers of students, teachers, and course.
 The current admin UI (drop downs, etc.) would not handle large numbers well.